Impact-Office-Supplies/serverless-image-optimizer/readme.md

 ## Notes
 - If you have an existing S3 bucket you want to use, add `- existing: true` to the serverless.yml underneath the bucket in S3.
+- If you're stuck in "UPDATE_ROLLBACK_FAILED" status, go into CloudFormation in the "Stacks", find your stack, and then go "Stack Actions" and then "Continue Update Rollback"

 ## Roadmap:
 1. Move all options from index.js at the top to the serverless.yml env variables.